biod/BioD/README.md

 ##### License
-This library is licensed under the GNU GPL license.
+This library is licensed under the MIT license.
 Please see the license file for more details

 ##### Citation